 3. Nutrition Levels

-This is another possible reason behind your dizziness and sudden rush of fatigue after sparring.
+This is another possible reason behind your dizziness and a sudden rush of fatigue after sparring.
 Many people experience headaches after intense boxing training due to low blood sugar levels.

 You need to be mindful of your pre-workout as well as post-workout nutrition.
 You should plan meals properly that offer you an adequate amount of protein with a moderate amount of carbohydrates.